Skip to content

 Total spend and investment opportunity cost of a smoking habit over decades

-Calculate lifetime spending and investment opportunity cost of a smoking habit at any pack price and daily rate.
-Free and runs in your browser.
+Calculate lifetime spending and investment opportunity cost of a smoking habit at any pack price and daily rate, over a chosen period.

 What this tool does